Last updated 11/21/2022

 - Residential substance use disorder treatment facility

-Eligible providers who bill on a professional claim form should bill HCPCS procedure code Q3014 with a POS code that represents where the member is located during the service.
+All other providers should bill HCPCS procedure code Q3014 with a POS code that represents where the member is located during the service.
 The POS must be a ForwardHealth-allowable originating site for HCPCS procedure code Q3014 in order to be reimbursed for the originating site fee.
 Billing-only provider types must include an allowable rendering provider on the claim form.
 The originating site fee is reimbursed based on a maximum allowable fee.

 Although FQHCs are not directly reimbursed an originating site fee, HCPCS procedure code Q3014 should be billed for tracking purposes and for consideration in any potential future changes in scope.